Upgrade a database to RediSearch 2.x

 RediSearch_Syncer.py script to replicate the data from the old database into the new database.

-sudo apt install python3) installed on the host where you will run the synchronization script.
+Install Python 3 on the host where you plan to run the synchronization script:

 - Suggestions (